Abuna Dioskoros (Ethiopian bishop): Life

 Abuna Dioskoros was born as Woldetensae Gizaw in March 1919 near the monastery of Itisa Debre Tsilalsh, Tegulet and Bulga Awraja, Shewa to a clerical family.
 His father, a married priest, was named Kesis Gizaw Zeyohnes and his mother was Woizero Zenebech Yeshi.
 His family claimed descent from the same family that produced the deeply revered Ethiopian Saint Abuna Tekle Haymanot.
 Young Woldetensae was ordained a deacon by the Coptic Archbishop of Ethiopia, Abuna Qerellos in 1929.
 He later joined the resistance against the Italian occupation for five years from 1936 to 1941.
 Upon the liberation of Ethiopia and the restoration of Emperor Haile Selassie in 1941, Woldetensae entered the Debre Libanos Monastery and took monastic vows becoming a monk priest.

 He also served as a priest in Harar, Dire Dawa, Ogaden and Addis Ababa.
 In 1954, he went to Woliso, then called Ghion, where he began preaching to the local population.
-Abba Woldetensae's reputation as a healer and an exorciser of evil spirits through prayer and holy water spread, and pilgrims flocked to him from around Ethiopia and indeed from outside the country as well.
+Abba Woldetensae's reputation as a healer and an exorcist of evil spirits through prayer and holy water spread, and pilgrims flocked to him from around Ethiopia and indeed from outside the country as well.
 He established the Bethesaida Kidist Mariam (St. Mary of Bethesda) Church and Monastery at Woliso.
 This church has since become a popular place of pilgrimage for Ethiopian Christians as well as people from other religions.